angelalien/VRDL-HW3/README.md

 # VRDL_HW3

-Code for Selected Topics in Visual Recognition using Deep Learning(2021 Autumn NYCU) Homework3: Nuclei segmentation.
+Code for Selected Topics in Visual Recognition using Deep Learning(2021 Autumn NYCU)
+Homework3: Nuclei segmentation.
+I use [Detectron2](https://github.com/facebookresearch/detectron2) library to handle this assignment.

 ## Requirements

 I use Google Colab as the environment.
-Tho install and import the required library and tools, run the command on Google Colab:
+To install and import the required library and tools, run the command on Google Colab:

 ```setup
 import os